Best Drip Coffee Maker: From Entry-Level to Luxury Machines

 Founded in Sydney in 1932, the Australian manufacturer is known for releasing thoughtful, well-executed and stylish kitchen appliances.

 Here’s something else I appreciate about Breville: the manufacturer isn’t interested in flooding the market with a million products.
-In fact, the two Breville drip coffee makers on today’s list are the only ones the company produces.
+In fact, aside from the machine on my list, the Breville Grind Control is the only other drip maker the manufacturer produces.
 What a breath of fresh air!

 Here’s something you should know: before Mr. Coffee came along in 1972, most folks in North America were burning the heck out of their coffee in percolators.
 Thanks to its more uniform brewing temperature, the first Mr. Coffee drip coffee maker produced much more palatable results.
 And so it was that Americans started to wake up and smell the coffee!